eduardolucioac/ez_smb_sync/README.md

 What is ez_smb_sync?
 -----

 It's a shell script that uses "unison" for synchronizing directories via network using samba or compatible networking protocol.
-It's perfect for software development using virtualized environments (VMWare, VirtualBox...), enabling synchronizing them with local directory on your host.
+It's perfect for software development using virtualized environments (VMWare, VirtualBox...), allowing synchronize a local (on your host) and a remote directory (on guest).
 The synchronization occurs when you start or stop "ez_smb_sync" or if you type the "sync" command when "ez_smb_sync" is running.

 How to use!
 -----